fauzanspratama/tech-documentation/NotificationCard.md

-# Event Notification Card
+# Notification Card

-`NotificationCard` is a comprehensive UI component designed to notify employees about various types of events and notifications.
+`NotificationCard` is a comprehensive UI component designed to notify employees about various types of events and system notifications.
 It presents information in a structured and easily scannable format, allowing users to quickly understand the notification context and take appropriate actions.
-The card features an icon, event category label, title, detailed description, and configurable action buttons.
+The card features a category-specific icon, event category label, title, detailed description, and configurable action buttons.

 ## Visual Anatomy